Bosnia and Herzegovina football clubs in European competitions

+Clubs from Bosnia and Herzegovina have competed in European competitions since the 1967–68 season.
+Before 1992, Bosnia and Herzegovina was a part of Yugoslavia.
+Therefore, Bosnian teams represented this country and did not always have a guaranteed spot in European competitions. Željezničar's 1984–85 UEFA Cup semi-final elimination remains the most successful European campaign by any club from Bosnia and Herzegovina.

+History

+Pre-independence

-Clubs from Bosnia and Herzegovina have competed in European competitions since the 1967–68 season, when Yugoslav champions Sarajevo took part in the European Cup.
-They defeated Cypriot side Olympiakos Nicosia in the first round, before losing to Manchester United in the second round.
+Sarajevo were the first club from Bosnia and Herzegovina to compete in a European competition.
+As Yugoslav champions, the side took part in the 1967–68 European Cup, defeating Cypriot side Olympiakos Nicosia in the first round, before losing to Manchester United in the second round.

 Besides Sarajevo, four other teams from Bosnia and Herzegovina appeared in European competitions while the country was part of Yugoslavia, with Željezničar achieving the best result by reaching the semi-finals of the 1984–85 UEFA Cup, where they lost 4–3 on aggregate to Hungarian side Videoton.

+Post-independence

-Since independence, a further 14 Bosnian clubs have competed in Europe.
+Since independence, a further fourteen Bosnian clubs have competed in Europe.

 The 2023–24 season marked a historic breakthrough, as Zrinjski became the first team from the country to reach the group stage of a UEFA club competition.
 They overcame Icelandic champions Breiðablik in the Europa League third qualifying round, but were defeated by Austrian side LASK in the play-offs, which redirected them to the Europa Conference League group stage.
 Zrinjski were drawn into Group E alongside Aston Villa of England, Polish side Legia Warsaw, and AZ from the Netherlands.
 On 21 September 2023, they secured their first-ever group stage victory in a dramatic comeback against AZ, overturning a 0–3 halftime deficit to win 4–3, with goals from Zvonimir Kožulj, Josip Ćorluka, and Aldin Hrvanović.
 Zrinjski also drew 1–1 at home against Aston Villa, ultimately finishing fourth in the group with 1 win, 1 draw, and 4 defeats, scoring 6 goals and conceding 10.

 The following season, Borac qualified for the league phase under UEFA’s new competition format.
 After defeating Faroese champions KÍ in the Europa League third qualifying round, they were eliminated on penalties by Ferencváros in the play-offs, but still secured a place in the Conference League league phase.
 Drawn against Panathinaikos, APOEL, LASK, Omonia, Víkingur Reykjavík, and Shamrock Rovers, Borac began their campaign with a spirited 1–1 home draw against Panathinaikos, followed by a 1–0 away victory over APOEL.
 They went on to defeat LASK 2–1 and held Omonia to a goalless draw in Banja Luka, while suffering away losses to Víkingur and Shamrock Rovers.
 These results placed them 20th out of 36 teams, enough to progress to the knockout phase play-offs, where they edged Olimpija Ljubljana 1–0 on aggregate.
 In the round of 16, Borac faced Rapid Wien, drawing 1–1 at home before a narrow 2–1 extra-time defeat in Vienna ended their run.